 Blockchain addresses are a long string of characters.
 Because it is easy to mistype a character, the best practice is to copy the Ethereum address to your clipboard and paste it into the to field.
 Alternatively, if you have a QR code you can click the QR code button, located on the left side of the to field, to scan the QR code.
 Exodus will then import the blockchain address from the QR code and type it for you.

-Next type the amount you want to send.
+Next, type the amount you want to send.
 Exodus lets you send in the blockchain unit, in this example we could send 0.5 Ethereum or ½ of an Ethereum.
 However, because the rate of Ethereum fluctuates, if you prefer to work in your native currency, simply click the button on the right side to toggle the currency between Ethereum and local currency (like USD).
 You can then type in an amount of fiat currency and Exodus does the conversion to Ethereum for you.

 Once you review the confirmation line telling you how much you are sending, click the Send button.
 Exodus will then confirm again you want to send the amount to the address.
 This is a good place to pause for a moment and double check your amount and address.
 If all looks good, click send.
 Exodus takes a few moments to prepare the transaction then send it.

-Once sent, your transaction has been broadcast, but may need to confirm before you see it in your receiving service.
+Once sent, your transaction has been broadcasted, but may need to confirm before you see it in your receiving service.
 Often, exchanges will require a certain number of block confirmations before crediting a deposit.